PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 13 proc print data = gb_sum noobs;
 14 run;
 ```
-Figure 4-11, By Group Statistics for Different Variables Ouput displays the output created by PROC SUMMARY.
+In the example, By Group Statistics for Different Variables Ouput illustrates the output created by <span class="coding">PROC SUMMARY</span>.

 #### Filtering by Group
 A common coding pattern for data analysis is applying actions to a set of data based on a group’s statistic.
 As an example, consider the example below, Group By Filtering on a Statistic.